 Think you know everything about Tynker Code Blocks?

 Let’s see about that.
-Explore some cool hidden features and become a Tynker ninja!
-Open up Tynker workshop (+Create Project > Blank) and follow along!
+Explore some cool hidden features with this code blocks tutorials and become a Tynker ninja!
+Open up Tynker workshop (Projects > +Create a New Project > Blank Block Project) and follow along!

 If you drag a block from the left side, you’ll grab the whole code stack below.